madmanhulk/cine-viewer/README.md

 # Cine Viewer

-A professional web-based cinematography tool for image analysis, false color, and color palette extraction.
+A web-based cinematography and production tool for image analysis, false color, and color palette extraction.

 ## Features